Jeonhyeonmin/Unity-MMO-Client-Server/README.md

 # 🎮 C# & Unity MMO Client-Server

-This project demonstrates the core process of real-time multiplayer communication by integrating a high-performance MMO game server, built from scratch in C#, with a client created in the Unity engine.
-It covers the entire process, from the server's foundational architecture to the client's actual movement packet transmission.
+This project demonstrates a high-performance MMO game server, built from scratch in C# and integrated with a Unity client.
+It is designed to handle **hundreds of concurrent players**, covering the entire process from foundational server architecture to real-time client-side packet transmission.

 <br>